 Regular members are persons who are professionally interested in Persian language and/or literature and are entitled to vote.

 Student members are students in the field of Persian studies, who are formally engaged in a course of study at an institution of higher learning leading to a degree in the field of Persian language and/or literature.
-They have all the rights, privileges, and obligations of regular members, except the right to vote.
+They have all the rights, privileges, and obligations of regular members and are entitled to vote.

 Community school teachers.
-These are teachers who teach students of Iranian descent.
-They have all the rights, privileges, and obligations of regular members, except the right to vote.
+They have all the rights, privileges, and obligations of regular members, and are entitled to vote.

 Institutional members are organizations interested in supporting the purposes and goals of the Association by contributing annually to its funds.
 They have the rights, privileges, and obligations of regular members, except the right to vote.

 Lifetime members.
-They have all rights, including the right to vote.
+Individuals who have lifetime memberships, have all rights, including the right to vote.

 Section 3.4 – Rates for Membership